bluejekyll/pg-extend-rs/examples/panicking/README.md

-# Rust based postgres extension
+# Example Postgres extension using panic

-A panicking example.
+Demonstrating how panic is caught by pg-extend-rs.

 To build, get Rust, then: